 Contractors Equipment Coverage

 Contractors equipment forms may provide scheduled coverage, blanket coverage, or a combination of the two.
-Scheduled coverage applies only to the items listed in a schedule.
-A list of covered property may be attached to your policy or "on file" with the insurer.
-"On file" means that your insurer is maintaining a list of covered items based on information you have provided.
+As its name suggests, a scheduled form covers items listed in a schedule.
+Unscheduled items aren't covered.
+The schedule may be attached to your policy or maintained "on file" with your insurer.

 Value and Coinsurance